International Frassati Path of Pollone

-The International Frassati Path of Pollone is one of the path devoted to the Blessed Pier Giorgio Frassati in Piedmont.
+The International Frassati Path of Pollone is one of the paths devoted to the Blessed Pier Giorgio Frassati in Piedmont.

-It begins from the village of Pollone, native place of the Frassati family, where the Blessed Pier Giorgio went on vacation, and arrives as far as the altar on the Monte Muanda.
+It begins in the village of Pollone, the native place of the Frassati family, where the Blessed Pier Giorgio went on vacation, and continues as far as the altar on Monte Muanda.

 History

 For the 2000 Jubilee, the path that the Blessed Pier Giorgio Frassati walked through in order to reach the Sanctuary of Oropa, after starting from the family villa in Pollone, was inaugurated.

 This track climbs on the Monte Muanda as far as the feet of the Monte Mucrone, where, on a hillock (called Poggio Frassati) an altar devoted to the Blessed has been built.

-Along the way there are panels with quotations of Frassati's thoughts.
+Along the way, there are panels with quotations of Frassati's thoughts.